Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

 For the longest time I worked on "games" only to the point of seeing something on screen or achieving a particular technical accomplishment and I would table the project for later.
+Over time, there were so many projects like this that it became a personal mission to finish as many projects as possible.
+I went back and finished several in-progress projects and went on to start and then finish many more.
+I became hungry for "checkboxes" as I used to think of them.
+As the years went by I noticed that very few of my finished projects were games.
+After all the time I spent learning about games and game technology, this did not feel great.
+I felt I needed to have something to show for the knowledge I accumulated about games in the 11 years I've been programming.

+I was ready for a change and decided that this would be my last "from-scratch" (as in, without a game engine) game I would do by myself.
+I set out to make a multiplayer experience with simple cuboid walls and billboard sprites.
 I created boxels in 15 day's time working in the evenings and weekends for a total of approximately 30 hours of work on 12 separate days.

 3D audio took me almost an entire day.
 Physics took me an entire day.